petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/adding-team-members-to-the-project.md

 ---
 # Adding Team Members to the Project

-Marcus has access to the Liferay Cloud console for the whole Delectable Bonsai project, but now he needs to invite his staff member, Kyle.
+Marcus has access to the Liferay Cloud console for the whole Delectable Bonsai project, but his staff member, Kyle, also needs access.

 Here, you'll learn how to send invitations for your team members.